ziyi22/tp/docs/DeveloperGuide.md

 * 3c.
 The new deadline is before the current date.
   * 3c1.
 AddressBook shows an error message.

+    * Use case resumes at step 2.

+* 3d.
+The given index does not have a task assigned.

+  * 3d1.
+AddressBook shows an error message

-    * Use case resumes at step2 .
+    * Use case resumes at step 2.

 **Use case: Assign a task**